tuengominh/tuengominh.github.io/_tinkering/2020-05-11-processing-ringtone-collection.md

 <p></p>

 <h4>Processing program</h4>
 <p><a href="https://processing.org/">Processing</a> is a flexible software sketchbook that allows its users to write code with Java-based syntax within the context of the visual arts.
-I used to code in Java so it was not a big problem.
 The <a href="https://processing.org/reference/libraries/serial/index.html">Serial</a> library of Processing is used to open a serial communication with the Arduino Uno board through the USB port, and then we can call <code>write()</code> functions to send the ID of the selected song to the Arduino program.</p>

 <img src="{{site.baseurl}}/assets/img/code/ringtone/ringtone-1.png" class="img-fluid w-100"/>
 <p></p>
 <pre class="bg-light py-2 mt-0" style="overflow: auto; max-height: 350px;">